mericstam/calculator/README.md

 To deploly to Azure: (Uses azure.yml workflow)

-1. Set up your Azure publish profile in secrets
+1. Set up your Azure SPN in secrets
 2. Create a release